 Known as the peacock plant – Calathea makoyana [kal-luhth-EE-uh, mack-oy-AY-nuh] are attractive, colorful foliage plants hailing from Africa, Central America, South America, and the West Indies.

-There are more than three hundred different species of Calathea, both naturally occurring and hybrids.
+There are more than three hundred different species, types, and Calathea varieties, both naturally occurring and hybrids.

 These Calathea plants are evergreen perennials and members of the Marantaceae family, which is sometimes known as the arrowroot family.